hackclub/hackpad/hackboards/Just Another Hackboard/readme.md

 That *was* until I was helping someone on slack and saw they had different sized outlines for the keycaps and decided to take a second look at the footprint library... and lo and behold, people aren't masochists and made different sized footprints for the different keys...
 Good news - I got all the measurements right on my own :D.
 Bad news - I wasted about an hour doing that :(.

-I didn't add all the 3D models for the switches since I'm *very* out of time for this (currently 11:30pm on a Sunday :c) but lmk if I need to and I'll update all the images and this readme!

 Case: